Due to COVID-19, BLM is temporarily restricting in-person public access to visitor centers and public rooms in some of our Alaska offices. LEARN MORE>

 Alaska Travel and Transportation

 The BLM manages approximately 72 million acres of public lands in Alaska.
-Most of it is remote, with little or no road access, but there are thousands of miles of trails.
+Most of these lands are remote, with little or no road access, but there are thousands of miles of trails.
 While travel may be challenging, access to and across BLM-managed public lands occurs for a variety of reasons:

 - recreational access to public lands